 Medical Oncologist are specialized physicians for medical management of cancer who give chemotherapy.
 It may be given in the pre-operative period in locally advance tumors to make it resectable.
 After surgery to increase the survival rate or in metastatic disease as palliation.
 There are some tumors which respond to radiation.
 In these cancers, Radiation Oncologist is involved to provide his expertise

 Surgery is the treatment of choice for most of the gastrointestinal cancer.
 However for locally advanced tumor ( Tumor with T2 stage or beyond and lymph node positive) literature support chemotherapy or radiotherapy or both in combination before surgery, which has shown to improve survival rate.
 This treatment before surgery is called as neo-adjuvant therapy

 Gastrointestinal Cancer At Young Age ?
-Cause
+What Oncologist Says

 The incidence of gastrointestinal cancer is increasing; Generally cancer is disease of old age but nowadays it is being frequently seen in young population also, mostly gallbladder and colo-rectal cancer.Studies show incidence is increasing because of our life style and dietary habits

 Adult obesity is the main cause of increased Colo-rectal cancer seen in this age group.
 The main symptom is lower GI bleed.
 Any young patient with such symptom should be evaluated completely and colonoscopy must be advised to rule out Colo-rectal cancer